wp-plugins/shopinpic/readme.txt

 Made your images interactive with ShopInPic service.
 You could map areas of the image with different sizes, icons, text, colors etc.

-Mobile devices and responsive layouts supported as well.

 == Description ==

 This plugin is a wrapper over the SHOPINPIC.COM web service.
 Service allow a blog editors mark up a post images with interactive areas.
 Eeach area is highly customizable to fit your design.
 Check out a DEMO page at the http://www.shopinpic.com/demo/.